Log-concave Density Estimation with Independent Components: Set-up and algorithms

 Note that the proposed estimate is just the oracle-informed estimate with $w_i$ replaced by $\hat{w}_i$ (since $f_i = \text{Law}(Z_i) = p_{w_i}$).
-Further note that if we did not split the samples to conduct covariance estimation and density estimation separately, the law of $\hat{Z}_i$ conditional on $\hat{w}_i$ would no longer be $p_{\hat{w}_i}$; as a result, this proposed estimator would be somewhat ill-justified.
+Further note that if we did not split the samples to conduct covariance estimation and density estimation separately, the law of $\hat{Z}_i$ conditional on $\hat{w}_i$ would no longer be $p_{\hat{w}_i}$.

-We can summarize the above discussion into an algorithm.
-Recall that we had assumed $p$ to be zero-mean in our set-up; in the general case, one requires an additional centering step which we include below.
+We summarize the above discussion as \Cref{alg: main algo}.
+Recall that we had assumed $p$ to be zero-mean in our set-up; in the general case, one requires an additional centering step which we include {in \Cref{alg: main algo}}.

 Notice that we have not specified the sample splitting proportion between $M$ and $N$.
-This is a free parameter in our method, and can be optimized based on the statistical rates obtained in \cref{subsec: corr sample complexities}, or based on numerical tests as explored in \cref{subsec: split-r-results}.
-An equal split with $M = N$ seems to generally work well.
-Finally, we use the \texttt{R} package \texttt{logcondens} \cite{logcondensref} for the one-dimensional log-concave MLE step (\cref{alglin: logconcavemle}) in \cref{alg: main algo}.
-This package also plays an important role in the computational speed of our method.
+This is a free parameter in our method, and can be optimized based on the statistical rates obtained in \Cref{sec: analysis}, or based on numerical tests as explored in \Cref{subsec: split-r-results}.
+An equal split with $M = N$ seems to generally work well. {Interestingly, we observe empirically that \textit{not} splitting the samples, i.e. reusing the same samples for the two stages, can also work very well, and even beat the splitting version.}

+{Finally, we have kept the estimation procedures for the unmixing matrix and the marginals unspecified in \Cref{def: proposed estimator} and \Cref{alg: main algo} for the sake of generality.
+The framework of our analysis allows for flexibility in the choice of these procedures.
+However, we do focus mainly on PCA, ICA, and log-concave MLE in the following sections, and refer to \Cref{alg: main algo} as the \emph{log-concave independent components} estimator (LC-IC) in that case. } In particular, we use the \texttt{R} package \texttt{logcondens} \cite{logcondensref} for univariate log-concave MLE in Line \ref{alglin: logconcavemle} of \Cref{alg: main algo}.
+This package plays an important role in the computational speed of our method.